 There are employment benefits for F-1 Students.

-If additional time is needed to meet the requirements for graduation, an extension has to be done BEFORE the end date on a student’s I-20.
-Students who go on academic probation during their years at Calvin are ineligible for an extension.
+NOTE: Students who go on academic probation during their years at Calvin are ineligible for an extension.

 Detailed regulations are available at the United States Citizenship and Immigration Services website.